Groups without unitary representations, submeasures, and the escape property: Introduction

 \section{Introduction}

 This is a paper about the relationship between representations of topological groups and submeasures.

 Among topological groups, we study a phenomenon specific to non-locally compact groups---nonexistence of continuous unitary representations.
 Groups with this property are called \emph{exotic}.
-Following their discovery in~\cite{HererChristensen}, further examples of exotic groups were found within the class of Banach--Lie groups~\cite{banaszczyk,banaszczyk2} and, only recently, as limits of finite special linear groups~\cite{CarderiThom}.
+Following their discovery in~\cite{HererChristensen}, further examples of exotic groups were found, including some Banach--Lie groups~\cite{banaszczyk,banaszczyk2}, the group of orientation-preserving homeomorphisms of the closed real unit interval endowed with the compact-open topology~\cite{megrel}, the isometry group of the Urysohn space of diameter one equipped with the topology of pointwise convergence~\cite[Corollary~1.4]{Pestov07}, as well as certain limits of finite special linear groups~\cite{CarderiThom}.
 An important feature of exotic groups is their relation to the well-studied class of \emph{extremely amenable}\footnote{A topological group $G$ is called \emph{amenable} (resp.,~\emph{extremely amenable}) if every continuous action of~$G$ on a non-void compact Hausdorf space admits an invariant regular Borel probability measure (resp.,~a fixed point).
 Exotic amenable topological groups are extremely amenable; see Remark~\ref{remark:whirly}.} groups, which have been intensively investigated in recent years and, aside from topological dynamics, have connections with logic, combinatorics, and probability theory.
 In fact, the first examples of extremely amenable groups were the exotic ones found in~\cite{HererChristensen}.

 Among submeasures, we are interested in those that do not majorize non-trivial measures.
 Submeasures of this type are called \emph{pathological}.
 Pathological submeasures were discovered, explicitly and implicitly, several times in different mathematical contexts, as they are relevant to phenomena pertaining to combinatorics~\cite{ErdosHajnal}, measure theory~\cite{DaviesRogers}, topological dynamics~\cite{HererChristensen}, and set theory~\cite{mazur,talagrand}.